OSGConnect/OUTDATED-tutorial-swift/README.md

 ##### stats.sh

-The stats.sh script serves as a trivial model of an "analysis" program.
+The `stats.sh` script serves as a trivial model of an "analysis" program.
 It reads N files each containing M integers and simply prints the average of all those numbers to stdout.
-Similarly to simulate.sh, it logs environmental information to the stderr.
-Here's an example of running the stats.sh script:
+Similarly to `simulate.sh`, it logs environmental information to the stderr.
+Here's an example of running the `stats.sh` script:

 	$ ls f*
 	f1  f2  f3  f4